Haidarmm/Documentation/content/docs/guide/shortcodes_1/qcripto.md

 ---
 title: Quantum Cryptography - Voting Scheme
-linkTitle: 10 - Quantum Cryptography
+linkTitle: 11 - Quantum Cryptography
+weight: 11
 ---

 ##  What we need to know about Quantum Cryptography